BYLAWS OF THE ASSOCIATION OF ALTERNATIVE NEWSMEDIA

-In odd-numbered years, the Regular members shall elect to two year terms: (i) the president and vice president; (ii) the chairs of the Revenue, Editorial, Free Speech, and Digital committees; and (iii) one at-large director.
+In odd-numbered years, the Regular members shall elect to two-year terms: (i) the president and vice president; and (ii) the chairs of the Revenue, Editorial, Free Speech, Diversity, and Digital committees; and (iii) one at-large director.
 In even-numbered years, the Regular members shall elect to two-year terms: (i) the secretary and treasurer; (ii) the chairs of the Membership, Marketing, and Design and Production committees; and (iii) one at-large director.
 The Convention chair shall be elected annually to serve a one-year term.

-To qualify for election, appointment, or service as a director, a candidate must be a full-time employee of a Regular member publication or an owner of at least a 2-percent share of a Regular member publication.
+To qualify for election, appointment, or service as a director, a candidate must be a full-time employee of a Regular member publication, an owner of at least a 2-percent share of a Regular member publication, or an Individual member as approved by the Membership Committee.
 A director shall continue to serve until his or her successor is duly elected and qualified or until his or her earlier resignation, removal from office or death.
 All vacancies may be filled by appointment of the president.
 Such presidential appointments shall be effective until the election held at the next annual meeting following the date on which the vacancy occurred.
 If more than one year is left in the term of the vacated office, an election shall be held at the next annual meeting following the date on which the vacancy occurred with the winner filling the rest of the term of the vacated office.

 In the event of a tied vote for any officer or director position, the votes shall be taken again to determine a winner.
 In the event of a second tied vote, the decision will be made by drawing names from a hat.